mw-orcl/ai-vector/ai-vector-search-apex-adb/setup/setup.md

 - Create and configure a new compartment for managing resources in OCI.
 - Establish policies to control access and permissions within the compartment.
-- Set up a user specifically for API key management and interaction.
-- Configure API keys for secure access and operations.
+- Create API keys for secure access and operations.
-- Obtain necessary OCIDs for compartments, users, and tenancies.
+- Obtain the necessary OCIDs for compartments, users, and tenancies.
 - Create and configure a storage bucket in OCI.
-- Generate a Pre-Authenticated Request (PAR) for secure bucket access.
+- Generate a Pre-Authenticated Request (PAR) for Object Storage bucket access.

 ## Task 1: Create an OCI Compartment